io-gui/io/readme.md

 }
 ```

-You can define a property with a default value, or with following configuration options:
+You can define a property by its default value, or by providing following configuration options:

 - **value** default value.
 If not specified it will be initialized from specified type.
-- **type** constructor of the property.
+- **type** constructor of the property value.
 If not specified, it will be inferred from value.
 - **observer** name of the method to be called when value changes.
 - **reflect** if true, value will be reflected to attribute.
 - **enumerable** Specifies if property should be enumerable.
 Defaults to true.